zserge/luash/README.md

 the command was executed successfully.

-SInce `f:close()` returns exitcode and signal in Lua 5.2 or newer - this will not work in Lua 5.1 and current LuaJIT.
+SInce `f:close()` returns exitcode and signal in Lua 5.2 or newer - this will not work in Lua 5.1 and LuaJIT built without -DLUAJIT_ENABLE_LUA52COMPAT.

 ## Command arguments as a table